niravnmore/phptut/se_assiginment.md

 #### Mobile Application

-Q. What are the differences between native and hybrid mobile apps?
+Q-29.
+What are the differences between native and hybrid mobile apps?
 <table>
 <tr>
 <th></th>